Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The focus of the presentation, or way or another, will be software development practices wrapped up in a behavior analytic scenario.

-The long term goal is to help foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as their interactions with professional software development groups.
+The long term goal is to help foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.
+Or something.

 ## Rationale